El Niño/La Niña

 La Niña

-La Niña results in cold ocean water developing off the West coast of the Americas, which pushes the jet stream north.
+La Niña results in colder ocean water off the West coast of the Americas, which pushes the jet stream north.
 In a La Niña winter, the storm track tends to hit the Pacific Northwest with heavier rain and flooding, sometimes dipping into Northern California.
 The American Southwest, meanwhile, is left drier than normal.